psi-consortium/psi/doc/PSI/PSI-TAD/terms.md

 [^tmf_roles]: https://www.tmforum.org/Browsable_HTML_SID_R20.0/content/_3E3F0EC000E93E389BB6023C-content.html

-* General role inside a PSS (may be used for role-based authorization):
+* General role inside a PSS (maybe used for role based access control):
   * **(Service) Provider**: An organization or individual which offers products to others in exchange for payment in some form.
   * **Customer**: A person or organization that buys products from the enterprise or receives free offers or products.
   Customers can also be other service providers who resell the enterprises products, other service providers that lease the enterprise's resources for utilization by the other service provider's products and services, and so forth.